ms-jpq/vim.bench/README.md

 ### Speed

-Using `--avg-word-len`, `--wpm` and `--variance`, a Normal Distribution is constructed of the desired delay between keystrokes.
+Using `--avg-word-len`, `--wpm` and `--variance`, a normal distribution is constructed of the desired delay between keystrokes.

 ### Data